jina-ai/jina/docs/tutorials/gpu_executor.md

 ## Using GPU locally

-By now you can already see how easy it is to use the encoder with a GPU - simply set the device on initialization to `'cuda'`
+By now you can already see how easy it is to use the encoder on a GPU - simply set the device on initialization to `'cuda'`

 ```diff
 + f = Flow().add(uses=SentenceEncoder, uses_with={'device': 'cuda'})